 What happened to little Sara Sharif and did Britain let her down?

-The murdered 10-year-old’s father Urfan Sharif and stepmother Beinash Batool have been convicted of abuse and murder in UK.
+The murdered 10-year-old’s father Urfan and stepmother Beinash Batool have been found guilty of her torture and killing in the UK.

 Sara Sharif was just 10 years old when she was tragically found dead in her home in the United Kingdom last year.